caio96/zero-copy-conv/README.md

       ..
 ```

-If the USE_MKL variable is set to off, AMD Blis is used as a BLAS library.
+If the USE_MKL variable is set to off, Blis is used as a BLAS library.
 Turn it on if using an Intel CPU.

 ## Running Benchmarks